rwsite/updatepulse-server/README.md

 This tab allows administrators to:
 - View the list of packages currently available in UpdatePulse Server, with Package Name, Version, Type (Plugin or Theme), File Name, Size, Last Modified and License Status (if enabled)
 - Download a package
-- Toggle between "Require License" and "Do not Require License" for a package when "Enable Package Licenses" is checked under the "Licenses" tab
 - Delete a package
-- Apply bulk actions on the list of packages (download, delete, change license status of the package if licenses are enabled)
+- Apply bulk actions on the list of packages (download, delete)
 - Add a package (either by uploading it directly, or by registering it by pulling it from a configured Version Control System)
 - Configure and test a Cloud Storage service
 - Configure other packages-related settings - file upload, cache and logs max sizes.